livia-ai/similarity-curator/README.md

 You can start the whole application stack via `docker compose up`.
 For client-development:

-- use `docker compose --file docker-compose.dev.yml up`.
-This will start only the backend, with ports exposed.
+- use `docker compose --file docker-compose.dev.yml up --build`.
+This will start only the backend, with ports exposed. __Data will be indexed the first time you start.
+This may take a while.__
 - Change into the `/client` folder.
 - Run `npm install` and `npm start` to start the client application in dev mode.